kamleshkatios/swift-style-guide/README.markdown

 var volume: Double?

 if let unwrappedSubview = optionalSubview {
 if let realVolume = volume {
-    // do something with unwrappedSubview and realVolume }
+// do something with unwrappedSubview and realVolume
 }
+}
 ```
+*** Extra Points:**

+Optionals will lead to crashed when you unwrap it, if is nil.

+Solution:

+Use optional binding.

+var anyString :String? //Optional
+anyString = nil

+Recommended

+if let holderAnyString = anyString {
+//use the string (holderAnyString) here.
+If not used compiler will throw warning.
+} else {
+// anyString is nil
+}

+In above code holderAnyString will be accessible in inside if loop, so some cases if we need, we could prefer the below one

+guard let holderAnyString = anyString else {
+print("no value")
+return
+}

+print(holderAnyString) // will be accessed

+Not recommended

+if anyString != nil {
+//use the string here
+}else {

+}

 ### Lazy Initialization